underlines/awesome-ml/llm-tools.md

 - [OpenSearch](https://github.com/supermemoryai/opensearch-ai) searchGTP / perplexity clone but personalized for you
 - [rag](https://github.com/neuml/rag) NeuML RAG supporting Vector and Graph retrieval backed by txtai and supporting docker and pip deployment
 - [RAGBuilder](https://github.com/kruxai/ragbuilder) automatically optimize hyperparameters of your RAG like chunking strategy details and other configurations and test against a test dataset to identify the best performing parameters for your data
 - [fastRAG](https://github.com/IntelLabs/fastRAG) build and explore efficient RAG methods and techniques with a focus on research using haystack compatible components
+- [kotaemon](https://github.com/Cinnamon/kotaemon) is an open-source tool providing a user-friendly UI for document-based QA using a hybrid retrieval augmented generation (RAG) pipeline, supporting both local and API-based LLMs, making it ideal for creating custom RAG-based solutions.
+- [Unstract](https://github.com/Zipstack/unstract) for automated extraction and transformation from unstructured documents like PDFs into structured formats, leveraging LLMs in conjunction with retrieval-augmented generation to enhance data processing and retrieval tasks.
+Alternative to naive OCR or Azure Document Intelligence Cracking with Layout awareness

 ## Browser Extensions